Listen to Your Body

-Awareness will allow you to change what you eat without forcing yourself.
-If you notice when you are satisfied, you will stop eating.
-It does not feel good to overeat—not even one bite.
+Awareness will allow you to change what you eat without willpower.
+If you notice when you’re satisfied, you’ll want to stop eating.
+It doesn’t feel good to overeat (surprisingly).
 Also, eating healthier foods versus eating sugary foods becomes easier as you notice how your body feels afterwards.
 This may take practice to get good at, so give yourself a break if you aren’t perfect.
-This is #4 in The 15 Shifts to Become a Real Loser series.
+This is #4 in The 15 Brainy Habits and Mindset Shifts to Autopilot Health and Weight Loss series.

 The Magic of Listening to Your Body